25 Best Things to Do in Sequoia & Kings Canyon National Park

 Distance: 1.6 miles / 2.6 km

-The Zumwalt Meadow Loop Trail is arguably the best and easiest trail to enjoy the beautiful views among the towering granite cliffs at the bottom of Kings Canyon.
+The Zumwalt Meadow Loop Trail is the best and easiest trail to enjoy the beautiful views among the towering granite cliffs at the bottom of Kings Canyon, similar to the feeling of walking parts of the Valley Loop Trail in Yosemite National Park!

-On top of this, Zumwalt Meadow, along with the River Trail that the loop shares a portion of, is one of the best places to spot Black Bears on any hike at the bottom of the canyon.
+On top of this, Zumwalt Meadow, along with the River Trail that the loop shares a portion with, is one of the best places to spot Black Bears of any hike at the bottom of Kings Canyon!

 Read My Separate Post: Zumwalt Meadow Loop Trail